rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 }
 ```

-The problem here is, by the time we get to the second line we're already saying
+The problem here is, by the time we get to the third line we're already saying
-we have a value of type `T`, which we don't, and which for `T = !` is
+we have a value of type `T`; which we don't, and which for `T = !` is
 impossible.
 We can use `MaybeUninit` instead like this:

 ```rust